 Program directions

-The educational program is based on the achievements of classical and modern pedagogy, built taking into account the age and psychological characteristics of children, aimed at developing the emotional sphere of the child, his aesthetic sense, as well as stimulating creative activity in the development of folk culture.
+The educational program is based on the achievements of classical and modern pedagogy, built taking into account the age and psychological characteristics of children, aimed at developing the emotional sphere of the child, his aesthetic sense, as well as stimulating creative activities in the development of folk culture.

 Program objectives: